 Joe Biden admitted it to the Council of Foreign Relations.

-You played a tape, I played the tape on Bill O'Reilly.com.
+I played the tape on billorilly.com.

 It's a fact.

-In the call, Trump raised allegations unsupported by any evidence that the former vice president sought to interfere with the Ukrainian prosecutor's investigation of his son Hunter.
+But did you know that today in the Associated Press, in covering the story, wrote the following, quote, in the call, Trump raised allegations unsupported by any evidence that the former vice president sought to interfere with the Ukrainian prosecutor's investigation of his son Hunter, unquote.

-That's the associated press.
+That's the Associated Press.

 That's a lie.